NiloGregginz33/QMGRExperiments/README.md

 ## Novelty of Experiments

 The novelty of these experiments does not lie in being theoretical firsts.
-Instead, they are intended to be the first measurement-based hardware demonstrations.
+Instead, they are intended to be the novel experimental evidence for measurement-based hardware demonstrations.
 This approach emphasizes practical implementation and real-world validation of concepts, distinguishing them from purely theoretical or simulation-based studies.